 Island Cruises also offers longer charters ranging from 3 days to up to 21 days.
 These charters give you the freedom to truly explore the gulf of Thailand to the fullest extent.
 Popular destinations include Koh Phangan, home of the famous “Full Moon Party” and KohSamui, the largest of the three islands.

 For those looking to truly escape into nature, take a trip through the Ang Thong Marine National park.
 Ang Thong is a group of approximately forty islands spread over 97 square miles, characterized by unique limestone formations that rise anywhere from 10 to 400 meters above sea level.

 More Information about Sailing Thailand & Live aboard Diving

 More Information about our sailing courses: Sailing Courses in Thailand.

-If you would like more details about the competent crew course in Koh Tao or you maybe have a general question about sailing courses or sailing Thailand, please don’t hesitate to contact Island Cruises here.
+If you would like more details about our dinghy and yacht sailing courses in Koh Tao or you maybe have a general question about sailing courses or sailing Thailand, please don’t hesitate to contact Island Cruises here.